Golden-Ratio-Staking/goldenseed/README.md

 # NEEDS UPDATE.
 IGNORE ALL OF THIS FOR NOW.

-## TinySeed is a fork of Binary Holding's Tenderseed, which is a fork of Polychain's Tenderseed
+## GoldenSeed is a fork of Notional Lab's TinySeed, which is a fork of Binary Holding's Tenderseed, which is a fork of Polychain's Tenderseed.

 This tool runs a seed node for any tendermint based blockchain, crawls the network and generates a map with the geolocalisation of the peers.